erlang/otp/system/doc/design_principles/appup_cookbook.md

 applications apply to primary applications only.
 There are no corresponding instructions for included applications.
-However, since an included application is really a supervision tree with a topmost supervisor, started as a child process to a supervisor in the including application, a `relup` file can be manually created.
+However, since an included application is really a supervision tree with a topmost supervisor, started as a child process to a supervisor in the including application, a `.relup` file can be manually created.

+_Example_

-_Example:_ Assume there is a release containing an application `prim_app`, which have a supervisor `prim_sup` in its supervision tree.
+Assume there is a release containing an application `prim_app`, which have a supervisor `prim_sup` in its supervision tree.

 In a new version of the release, the application `ch_app` is to be included in